hasinhayder/hydra/README.md

 http://localhost:8000/api/roles/{roleid}
 ```

-For example to delete the Customer role, use this endpoint `http://localhost:8000/api/roles/3`
+For example, to delete the Customer role, use this endpoint `http://localhost:8000/api/roles/3`

 **API Payload & Response**

-No payload required for this endpoint.
+No payload is required for this endpoint.

-For successful execution, you will get a JSON response with this updated role.
+You will get a JSON response with this updated role for successful execution.

 ```json
 {